WinnieYuDev/WinnieYuDev/README.md

 # Hello 👋!

 Nice to meet you.
-My name is Winnie Yu.
+My name is Winnie.

 A full-stack software engineer from Boston | Chinese-American | Innovative Scientist